-I am an Associate Professor in the Department of Political Science, Jean Monnet Chair, and Director of the Center for European Studies and the Jean Monnet European Union Center of Excellence.
+I am Professor in the Department of Political Science, Jean Monnet Chair, and Director of the Center for European Studies and the Jean Monnet European Union Center of Excellence.
 My research and teaching focus on European Union (EU) politics, with a special interest in comparative political institutions, legislative studies, political parties, elections, social network analysis, and interest groups.
 My most recent book (with Jennifer N. Victor, George Mason University) is titled “Bridging the Information Gap: Legislative Member Organizations as Social Networks in the United States and the European Union” (University of Michigan Press).
 It examines voluntary, issue-based, cross partisan groups of legislators (such as caucuses in the U.S. Congress and intergroups in the European Parliament) in a comparative perspective.
 More information about the book is available here.

 Previously, I published “Who Decides, and How?
 Preferences, Uncertainty, and Policy Choice in the European Parliament,” with Oxford University Press (2010).